 SMO 5: International Public Sector Accounting Standards

-The BICA has no responsibility for the adoption of public sector accounting standards.
+The BICA has no responsibility for the adoption of public sector accounting standards, which is under the mandate of the Ministry of Finance.
 Nevertheless, it has been promoting the adoption of IPSASs to the Ministry of Finance since 2011.
 As part of these efforts, the BICA holds meetings on an annual basis with the Auditor General and key government ministries to continue raising awareness about IPSASs.
 The BICA has also been involved in meetings with the Caribbean Regional Technical Assistance Centre’s consultant who is responsible for the IPSAS technical assistance program.

 SMO 6: Investigation and Discipline

-As part of its responsibilities outlined in the BICA Act of 2015, the BICA has implemented an investigative and disciplinary (I&D) system that is in line with all revised SMO 6 requirements and is in the process of operationalizing it.
+As part of its responsibilities outlined in the BICA Act of 2015, the BICA has implemented and operationalized an investigative and disciplinary (I&D) system that is in line with all revised SMO 6 requirements.
 The BICA was proactive in working with the government to amend the legislation that has aligned the I&D requirements in The Bahamas with those of SMO 6.
 In addition, the BICA launched an education campaign to inform the public about the revised I&D process.

 The BICA also provides information and guidance to its members through its website, publications, and continuing professional development activities.